A NEW HOME FOR BILLY

 Mobile first approach to design elements

 The main source of traffic to the site is via the smartphone, so we optimized all elements such as images and cards for mobile.
 With these elements we created an intriguing, mobile-friendly, and visual story.
-Furthermore, we optimized the 360 degree images for mobile so you can explore a room simply by moving your smartphone.
+Furthermore, we revamped the 360 degree images for mobile so you can explore a room simply by moving your smartphone.

 An inspirational content hub